Skip to main content

 That direction is good, but the big question is what happens next and how it operates in practice.
 How do people find themselves being on the various committees and bodies?
 Do they see themselves being there as individuals, which has often been the case in the past, or do they see themselves as having a responsibility to try to take the pulse of the broader constituency that they are drawn from?

-That is where I come back to the possibility of using digital mechanisms, so that it is not just a matter of who happens to be on the body, who may or may not be representative of broader opinion.
+That is where I come back to the possibility of using digital mechanisms, so that it is not just a matter of those who happen to be on the body, who may or may not be representative of broader opinion.
 It is still possible to end up with an alienating process and a “Who do they think they are?” kind of mentality.

 All that the bill can do is try to put in place structures that will allow those who are responsible for making the system work to do that job well and to create public value.